Nefry/marianna.im/_posts/tech/2015-06-21-continues-integration-perf-testing-with-jmeter.md

 Nice part about the tools - they are all free.

 #### Prerequisites
-1. Configure continues deployment of your code to your environments.
+1. Configure continues deployment of code to environments.
 2. Create a [Jmeter][jmeter] script to cover your key functionality: add assertions to all requests, parameterise the script with all possible input values (it's not manual testing, you can literally add all 10K search strings that your customers are using in production), make it real world like with addition of probabilities of each of the request.

 #### Configuring performance test in CI
 Now let's add performance tests to our CI: we want to run smoke load test with a few virtual users after each build and run benchmark test for every release build.

-1. Install Taurus
+1. Install Taurus.
-[Taurus][taurus] is an open source tool to run and configure different load/performance test setups.
+[Taurus][taurus] is an open source tool to configure and run different load/performance test setups.
 Single Jmeter script can be used to run various types of tests: ramp-up, smoke, benchmark etc. [Installation instructions][taurusinst].

 2. Create [configuration yml][taurusconfig] files for each of the environment and test type.
-Please, find example below.
+Check example below.

 3. *Run test* with command:```bzt smoke.yml```

-4. Configure Jenkins job to run test after the each of successful builds.
+4. Configure Jenkins job to run test on each  builds.
 Jenkins freestyle project can be used.

 ###### Taurus Yml file example for a smoke test ([example gist][example])
 {% highlight yaml %}